pbrowne011/personal-site/content/projects.md

 conversation with the "ghost" of Alan Turing using the davinci-003 gpt model from OpenAI.

-Our team ended up winning the Twilio Award for our project!
+Our team ended up winning the Twilio Award for our project.
 {{< /project >}}